 - Systolic flow murmurs are common.

-- ECG - left axis deviation is common, sagging ST segments and inversion or flattening of the T wave in lead III may also occur.
+- ST depression and inversion or flattening of the T wave in inferior and lateral leads.

 - Tidal volume increases by about 200 ml, increasing vital capacity and decreasing residual volume.
 In later stages of pregnancy, splinting of the diaphragm may occur with some decrease in tidal volume.
 Respiratory rate does not alter significantly.

-- State of compensated respiratory alkalosis - arterial pCO2 drops, arterial pO2 remains unchanged and decrease in bicarbonate prevents pH change.
-Lower maternal pCO2 facilitates oxygen/carbon-dioxide transfer to/from the fetus.
+- State of compensated respiratory alkalosis - arterial pCO2 drops, arterial pO2 rises and decrease in bicarbonate prevents pH change.
+Lower maternal pCO2 facilitates oxygen/carbon dioxide transfer to/from the fetus.

-- Many women complain of feeling short of breath in pregnancy without explanatory pathology.
+- Many women complain of feeling short of breath in pregnancy without hypoxia or explanatory pathology.
 The mechanism of this is not fully understood

 - Appetite is usually increased, sometimes with specific cravings.